startera/TooManyLogs/hello/apple/README.md

 # Challenge Description
-## To read this again, please use the command "cat README" while in the challenge folder, or open the README file in the same folder
+## To read this again, please open the Challenge Description file in the challenge folder
 ### Use the arrow keys to scroll down

             ~~ OH NO!
 TOO MANY LOGS ~~